Top-rated local movers that handle Dallas to Cleveland moves

 - Cleveland is considered to be less safe than Dallas with a score of 36.59 vs Dallas’s 48.6.

-- Air quality in Cleveland is moderate, and in Dallas it's good.
+- Air quality in Cleveland is Moderate, and in Dallas it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Ohio, visit the state's public utilities commission.
+- State regulator: You can verify a Ohio moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While Ohio doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Cleveland